Published on: 15-Mar-2023

 Anabolic resistance is another reason it gets more challenging to retain your muscle mass after 50.
 This occurs when your skeletal muscles gradually lose the ability to synthesize the protein that allows you to build and maintain muscle mass when you exercise.
 However, there are ways to boost your muscle mass as you age.

 Resistance exercise like weight training is one of the best ways to reverse the loss of muscle mass as you age.
 Both men and women can increase the amount of muscle on their body frame by participating in strength training part 2 to 3 times per week.
 And, if you don’t like working out with weights, try resistance bands.
+Preferably opt for a smart resistance band training system that tracks your workout metrics in real time and helps customize your workouts based on your goals.

 Endurance exercises work slow-twitch muscle fibers through numerous repetitions.
 Your slow-twitch fibers can stay contracted for long periods.
 Continuous endurance training helps them become more efficient and stronger.